Lemon-Chad/jpizza-docs/source/heads.md

 - `memoize` : Caches function calls so when functions are called with arguments that have been called before, it will automatically return the value instead of running the function.

+## Exports

+- `export <args>` : Allows only the specified arguments to be imported into other scripts.
+- `export_to <target>` : Changes what types of files can import the script.
+    - `all` : All files can import the script.
+    - `package` : Only scripts in the same package can import the script.
+    - `none` : No files can import the script.
+- `package <packageName>` : Changes the package the script is in.